Sudrishti1008/Restaurant-takeaway/README.md

 - RESTful APIs for food items, cart, user, orders, and delivery slots
 - Secure routes using JWT middleware
 - Image upload support via Multer
-- Stores media files in `uploads/`
+- Stores media files in the Cloudinary which is cloud storage
 - MongoDB as the primary database

 ---